Tusk: EU migrant quotas have 'no future'

 "The system of relocating refugees has not helped anyone, not a single group of refugees, nor any of those countries who still face an unequal burden today," he said.

-Szymanski spoke after a dinner held by commission president Jean-Claude Juncker with the Visegrad leaders in Brussels the same day.
+Szymanski spoke after a dinner held by Commission president Jean-Claude Juncker with the Visegrad leaders in Brussels the same day.

-He said Szydlo had listed a series of concerns that included migration, climate change, energy security, and French proposals to limit the freedom of eastern European workers to earn a living in richer EU states.
+He said Szydlo had listed a series of concerns that included migration, energy security, and French proposals to limit the freedom of eastern European workers to earn a living in richer EU states.

-He said the commission had "full support from Poland" in its bid to negotiate the terms of a future Russian-German gas pipeline, Nord Stream 2.
+He said the Commission had "full support from Poland" in its bid to negotiate the terms of a future Russian-German gas pipeline, Nord Stream 2.

-He also said Juncker's initiative "opened the path to exit from the many political and economic tensions between the countries from our part of Europe and other parts of the EU".
+He also said Juncker's mini-summit "opened the path to exit from the many political and economic tensions between the countries from our part of Europe and other parts of the EU".

 There was no press conference after the dinner, but Juncker tweeted that there was: "On the menu: consensus through #compromise and #cooperation. #unity".

-Radovan Javorcik, the Slovak ambassador to the EU, said the dinner also discussed future EU budget allocations for eastern Europe and complaints that counties such as Austria, Germany, Denmark, and Sweden planned to prolong identity checks on internal EU borders.
+Radovan Javorcik, the Slovak ambassador to the EU, said the meeting also discussed future EU budget allocations for eastern Europe and complaints that counties such as Austria, Germany, Denmark, and Sweden planned to prolong identity checks on internal EU borders.

 "It is better sometimes to clarify some things in smaller formats, and then it can be translated into a more concrete discussion within the European Council," he said.

-Ales Chmelar, the Czech secretary of state, said the EU needed to "communicate more in some things" and that Juncker would hold more such mini-summit dinners in future.
+Ales Chmelar, the Czech secretary of state, said the EU needed to "communicate more in some things" and that Juncker would hold more such events in future.

-Speaking at a press conference, following the social affairs meting on Wednesday, Tusk also praised Italy for having reduced the number of migrants crossing the Mediterranean from Libya.
+Speaking at a press conference following the social affairs meting on Wednesday, Tusk also praised Italy for having reduced the number of migrants crossing the Mediterranean from Libya.

-He said EU leaders should agree to pour more money into an Africa fund that ties aid to African states reducing the flow of people to Europe
+He said EU leaders should agree to pour more money into an Africa fund that tied aid to reducing the number of people coming to Europe.

-"The commission should make sure the money is well targeted to stemming irregular migration," he said.
+"The Commission should make sure the money is well targeted to stemming irregular migration," he said.

-Thursday's summit will also tackle progress in Brexit talks.
+Thursday's summit will also tackle Brexit talks.

 Tusk said he would propose to EU leaders that they started "preparatory work" for talks with the UK on its post-Brexit transition deal and on future EU trade relations.

-But he said the UK had not been clear enough in its proposals on citizens' rights, the Irish border, and on its EU exit bill, to start phase two of the negotiations right away.
+But he said the UK had not been detailed enough in its proposals on citizens' rights, the Irish border, and on its EU exit bill to start phase two of the negotiations right away.

 "There is clearly not the sufficient progress we had hoped for," he said.